South Dublin, Co. Dublin

 In 1916, the workhouse was occupied by rebel forces and during the subsequent fighting a member of the nursing staff was accidentally killed.

 In 1918, the North Dublin union was amalgamated with South Dublin, the joint union being named the Dublin Union and based at the former South Dublin site.
-The old North Dublin workhouse was then taken over for military use.
+In 1920, the old North Dublin workhouse was taken over for military use.

 With the formation of the Irish Free State, the hospital continued to develop as a municipal hospital and was renamed St. Kevin's Hospital.
 It was later amalgamated with some of the smaller voluntary hospitals in the city and a new hospital was built at St. Kevin's which became known as St. James' Hospital.